cjus/node-neo4j-presentation/presentation/readme.md

   });
 ```

 Here is the output from the previous code.
-We display the information returned from the Cypher query.
+We see the information returned from the Cypher query.

 ```shell
 $ node alex.js